Reviewing the Type of Police Pursuit

 So, suppose you or a loved one is charged with a felony or misdemeanor evading — even a misdemeanor evading, you can get custody time.
 In that case, you could be thrown in county jail and might also lose your driver's license.
 This means you're going to want an attorney like me who's been doing this for almost 30 years as a defense attorney, fighting for people like you.

-Sometimes there's more than meets the eye.
-Sometimes the police and prosecutors only have half of the story, so it's up to me, as your defense attorney, to tell the other half of the story.
+Sometimes, there's more than meets the eye.
+Sometimes, the police and prosecutors only have half of the story, so it's up to me, as your defense attorney, to tell the other half of the story.

 So, you must take the first step now.
 Pick up the phone and ask for a meeting with Ron Hedding.
 Let's sit down in the privacy of my office and talk about what happened and why it happened.
-Let's talk about whether anyone was injured or whether not there were any safety concerns.
+Let's talk about whether anyone was injured or whether there were any safety concerns.

 Determine the Best Strategy in Evading Police Case

 So, what I have you do on an evading case in Van Nuys Courthouse is you come in and talk to me.
-We're going to figure out who the prosecutor and judge are in charge of your case, what their tendencies are, and what things can make them consider a different sentence than prison?
+We're going to figure out who the prosecutor and judge are in charge of your case, what their tendencies are, and what things can make them consider a different sentence than prison.

 How can we get you probation?
 Can we get character letters – letters from your job, people who know you?
-What other things can we bear that show that this is one of those cases that should be outside the typical prison sentence to an evading case?
+What other things can we bear that show that this is one of those cases that should be outside the typical prison sentence for an evading case?

 Either identify them while they were driving, which is more difficult because you get a minimal look at the person because you only see their head while they're driving, depending on how dark it was, whether they had tinted windows, etc., that's going to be a big determiner there.
 Another way they can try to identify them is by placing them if they go on foot and they're able to see them outside their car, and the police come in and testify that that's the guy.
 They're able to pick him out of a line-up, pick him out of a photo line-up, and then they can try to make their case for the evading.